-Lebanon, OR — In a school assembly on December 13, 2016 in front of her principal, colleagues, students, school board members, and distinguished community members, Lisa Richard was awarded the prestigious Milken Educator Award for the state of Oregon and a gift check of $25,000.
+Bend, OR — In an all-school assembly today in front of her students, colleagues, and distinguished community members, Bend Senior High School math teacher Andria Lindsey was surprised with the prestigious Milken Educator Award for the state of Oregon and a gift check of $25,000.

-She is one of up to 35 recipients across the country who will receive the honor during the 2016-17 school year, and the only recipient for Oregon.
+Lindsey is one of up to 44 recipients across the country who will receive the honor during the 2017-18 school year, and the only recipient for Oregon.
 The Milken Award recognizes exemplary elementary and secondary school teachers, principals, and specialists who are furthering excellence in education.
-Richard is the 78th recipient of the award since Oregon joined the program in 1990, and joins a network of more than 2,600 K-12 educators from across the country.
+She is the 79th recipient of the award since Oregon joined the program in 1990, and joins a network of more than 2,600 K-12 educators from across the country.

-Lisa was presented with the Milken Educator Award by Dr. Jane Foley, senior vice president of the Milken Family Foundation, and Deputy Superintendent of Public Instruction Salam Noor.
+Andria was presented with the Milken Educator Award by Dr. Jane Foley, senior vice president of the Milken Family Foundation, and Acting Deputy Superintendent of Public Instruction Colt Gill.

 The Milken Educator Awards program, which was launched by the Milken Family Foundation (MFF) in 1987, has been described as “the Oscars of teaching” by Teacher magazine.
 Recipients are selected in early to mid-career for what they have achieved and for the promise of what they will accomplish.
-Many have gone on to earn advanced degrees and be placed in prominent posts and on state and national education committees.
 Alternating yearly between elementary and secondary educators, the Milken Awards are sourced through each participating state department of education, which appoints an independent blue ribbon committee to confidentially review candidates for recommendation to MFF.